eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/agents/apiagent.md

 ---
 title: APIAgent
-description: Description of APIAgent component
+description: "Description of APIAgent component"
 ---

 **Description:** An Agent that can call rest endpoints documented via OpenAPI (Swagger).